pgemos/llmgrapher-dsit-thesis/README.md

 | `exploration.ipynb` | Scratchpad notebook for initial data exploration and code testing. |

 ### 📦 Data & Caching
-Files used to store the Knowledge Base, cached dataframes to speed up loading, and embeddings.
+Files used to store the Knowledge Base, cached dataframes to speed up loading, and embeddings. (*created during and after execution of project code files*)

 | File/Folder | Description |
 | :--- | :--- |